-Yellow is a complex color representing cheerfulness, knowledge, confidence, communication and creativity.
+Yellow is a complex colour representing cheerfulness, knowledge, confidence, communication and creativity.
 It is also associated with cowardice and warning (think caution signs), so use carefully.

 Healthy, Prosperous, Tranquil

-You will find this color in environmentally friendly and organic nutrition products as well as banks, financial organizations and medical products.
-Starbucks utilizes green in their logo to embody the growth, novelty and financial success of the company.
+You will find this colour in environmentally friendly and organic nutrition products as well as banks, financial organizations and medical products.
+Starbucks utilizes green in its logo to embody the growth, novelty and financial success of the company.